ju5tu5.nl

 On visual artefacts

 Moiré patterns, an interference effect created when two similar grids such as lines, dots, or patterns, are overlaid at slightly different angles or scales.
 New patterns emerge as a set of wavy or curved lines, visually striking and complex.
+When you zoom in and focus on the linework you don't see the pattern, it is only by looking at the drawing as a whole that artefacts appear.

 Write semantic html,